1jour1vin

 Bettane & Desseauve

-This is the oldest vineyard on the estate, planted with old Chardonnay vines known as "muscaté."
-These vines bring exotic and spicy notes to the wine.
-The muscat character of the wine disappears with age, giving way to the terroir with salty and chalky notes.
-The muscat character of the wine disappears with age, giving way to the terroir with salty and chalky notes.
-Ageing: Taking longer to express itself, this wine deserves a few years of ageing (10-15 years).
+This is the estate’s oldest vineyard; it was planted with old Chardonnay vines, known as “Muscat.”
+These vines impart exotic and spicy notes to the wine.
+The muscat character of the wine fades with age, giving way to the terroir with its salty and chalky notes.
+Aging potential: Taking longer to express itself, this wine deserves a few years of aging (10–15 years).

 Buy your Guillot-Broux wines at the best price in a private sale!